 - Copy of purchase contract (If you have already found a home and are under contract)

 Your real estate agent may request a prequalification letter.
 Please ask your lender; however, a prequalification letter should not be considered a loan approval.

 OHFA requires free homebuyer education for all borrowers once your OHFA loan is reserved.
 Information on OHFA's streamlined homebuyer education program is available on our website.
-Or you may complete a course offered by any HUD approved counseling agency in Ohio.
+You may also complete a course offered by any HUD-approved counseling agency in Ohio.

 The lender verifies your credit report, income, assets and payment history and determines if your application qualifies for an OHFA loan.
 A home appraisal will be completed during this time by the lender to determine if the value of the property meets the mortgage loan amount.